Array and string offset access syntax with curly braces is deprecated¶

 Use the substr() function to extract one string char.

-In previous PHP versions, this error message used to be Array and string offset access syntax with curly braces is no longer supported.
+In more recent PHP versions, this error message is now Array and string offset access syntax with curly braces is no longer supported.

 Changed Behavior¶